sinzn/Cidr/README.md

-# cidr
+# Cidr
-This website is only for my personal usage for the cidr notation which help to decided host
+This website is Used to check Cidr notation of the ip an subnet.
+Webpage : www.sinzn.fun/cidr/ <br>

+Cidr web application  <br>
+Source  :               <br>
+Webpage : www.sinzn.fun/cidr/  <br>